Timinator2000/Algorithm_X/04 - your turn/025 - sudoku - cont.md

                 add the new "hint" to the list of satisfied requirements
 ```

-I have never used Option 3 as part of an exact cover solution, but you will run into this technique if you study other Algorithm X solutions found online.
+I have never used hints as part of an exact cover solution, but you will run into this technique if you study other Algorithm X solutions found online.

 # Option 3: Give Algorithm X a Partial Problem